yuuiko/AquaTouch/changelong.md

 ----
 **Quality Improvements**

-DRAMATICALLY OPTIMISE EFFICIENCY
-- Optimise the calender QuickStrip Code
-- _NOT YET: Optimise the Menubar-Status-looking "Highlighting Triggers"_

 QuickMedia
 - Main Media controls (grey, leftmost in the QuickMedia) now displays the icon of the app that they will control.
 - Added back the "No supported apps playing currently" message.